 - Spanish language (Examen De Practica Para La Licencia) – Practice tests are available for Spanish-speaking drivers.

 - Commercial Driver's License (CDL) – For those who wish to start their careers as commercial drivers, CDL practice tests go over rules specific to commercial vehicles.

 - CDL Endorsements – Some CDL drivers will have to obtain certain endorsements based on what it is they transport.
 These practice tests will get you ready for various endorsement exams.

 The IL driver's manual is a great place to start your test preparation.
 After all, the written test is based on information that is all in the driver's manual.
 However, it can be time-consuming to go through the entire manual.

 Another great resource is a DMV Study Guide.
 These study guides condense the driver's manual into easy-to-browse and easy-to-understand informational guides.
 You can use these on your smartphones and tablets, and you can even print them and take them with you to the DMV.

-About the Illinois Written Driver's License Exam
+What is on the Illinois Written Driver's License Exam?

 The Illinois basic written exam will test your knowledge on the following:

 - Crash prevention.

 - Vehicle equipment.